resheku/my-awesome/README.md

 - [cube2222/octosql](https://github.com/cube2222/octosql) - OctoSQL is a query tool that allows you to join, analyse and transform data from multiple databases and file formats using SQL.
 - [cue-lang/cue](https://github.com/cue-lang/cue) - The home of the CUE language!
 Validate and define text-based and dynamic configuration
 - [d3witt/viking](https://github.com/d3witt/viking) - Simple way to manage your remote machines and SSH keys
-- [dagger/dagger](https://github.com/dagger/dagger) - An engine to run your pipelines in containers
+- [dagger/dagger](https://github.com/dagger/dagger) - An open-source runtime for composable workflows.
+Great for AI agents and CI/CD.
 - [dagu-org/dagu](https://github.com/dagu-org/dagu) - A compact, portable, and language-agnostic workflow engine.
 It aims to solve greater problems.
 - [danvergara/dblab](https://github.com/danvergara/dblab) - The database client every command line junkie deserves.
 - [davrodpin/mole](https://github.com/davrodpin/mole) - CLI application to create ssh tunnels focused on resiliency and user experience.